polok/PagingListView/README.md

 ``` java
 listView.onFinishLoading(true, newItems);
 ```
-Also remember to use this package in your layout files:
+Also remember to use this package in your layout files (for ListView):

 ```xml
 <com.paging.listview.PagingListView